inertiajs/inertia-phoenix/README.md

   end
 ```

-As configured, this will place the generated `ssr.js` bundle in the `priv` directory.
+As configured, this will place the generated `ssr.js` bundle into the `priv` directory.
 Since it's generated code, add it to your `.gitignore` file.

 ```diff
 # .gitignore